 Starter Replacement Cost

-A replacement starter can cost you around $150 – $400 depending on your vehicle and its model.
-The cost of the starter is also subject to the availability of the starter in the market.
-If you have an old car, you might face problems getting a used starter let alone a new one.
-Furthermore, you would have to bear the costs of labor which can border around $70 – $150.
+A replacement starter can cost you between $150 and $400 depending on the vehicle and model.
+The cost of the starter also depends on the availability of the starter on the market.
+If you have an old car, you may have trouble getting a used starter, let alone a new one.
+You would also have to pay the labor costs, which can be around 70 to 150 dollars.